ropensci/rglobi/vignettes/vignette.md

 >
 ```

-To see all locations for which interactions have been recorded,
+To see all locations for which interactions have entered in GloBi,

 ```r
 areas=get_interaction_areas()